 Broken concrete is officially known as Urbanite.
 We live in a city of 9 months of construction, broken concrete is free, and waiting (but not for long) to go with you, as opposed to the concrete dump.
 Urbanite is an option for these reasons: it's free, you're recycling, you can capture all the embodied energy in the original concrete ,and there's no mining involved.
 It's versatile, long lasting, utterly original, unique and very "green".
-Below, see the many ways 'Urbanite' can be used, in place of the much more expensive, traditional paving products.
-Have some fun!
+Below, see the many ways 'Urbanite' can be used, in place of the much more expensive, traditional paving products (see below); then have fun!

 Chemical vs Eco-friendly Home-made Recipes, and sometimes you don't have a choice.
 Try natural first; if that doesn't work, see below for Deer & Rabbits.

-Birds help control the balance of beneficial and destructive insects in your garden.
+Invite birds to your garden, and let Nature help feed them.
+They help control the balance of beneficial, and destructive, insects in your garden.
 Sparrows stick around all year so, as often as possible, provide fresh water (change regularly), and food.
 Bees, butterflies and the many other insects to be found in a garden, require water too.
 Shrubs or heavy vines (mind your walls, fences and rooves) provide protection for the birds, from wind and sun.
 As our weather changes, more and more birds are migrating through Manitoba on their way north.
 Find yourself a bird book, and watch what spends a day or two, or the season, in your yard - they are all pieces of the complex puzzle that is a healthy garden.

 Try to have a source of water, which will attract, fluttering, flying and crawling, beneficial insects, all of which keep the balance of Nature going within your personal garden world.
 A protected, shallow saucer, emptied and refilled regularly will do the trick.

 To kill ants, if necessary.
-For use on food-plants: pour 1/4 cup Ivory SOAP FLAKES into a 2-gallon pump-sprayer, and slowly fill with water.
-Allow the soap to dissolve.
-For general use: Pour 1-oz of Blue Dawn into sprayer and fill slowly.
+For general use: Pour 1-oz of (non-toxic) Blue Dawn into sprayer and fill, with water, slowly.
 Spray insects with solution, wetting them liberally - they will die.
 For ant nests and hills, pour soap/sugar water mixture onto nest or hill; boiled rhubarb water also works.
 Ants should be tolerated if possible, as they cause little damage, and can be beneficial.
 If you see ants on a plant, or shrub, you may also see aphids.
-Spray all of it and them.
+Spray all of it, and them.
 In the past few years, more and more lawns are experiencing an ever increasing number of ant hills; big ones.
 Soap is not toxic to insects, and they will not drown unless there is enough water.
-Borax also works; ants take it back to nest; they die.
-For control of hornets, wasps, stinging, flying insects, etc., adjust spray to 'fan' setting, so that any hornets which fly toward you will be forced to go through the droplets.
+Borax also works; ants take it back to nest; they die (toxic to animals).
+For control of hornets, wasps, stinging, flying insects, etc., adjust spray to 'fan' setting, so any hornets which fly toward you will be forced to go through the droplets.
 When they drop to the ground; spray them again.
 You may also force the nozzle into the nest (only after dark) and saturate the nest: All will die.

 (L) If you've ever seen plant leaves look like a laser meticulously cut a piece from it, it may have been the leaf cutting ant (beneficial) or a leaf cutting bee, which is a very tiny insect and quite the artist.
 Educate yourself on the insects you find in your garden before you try to kill them. http://www.prairiepollination.ca.
 This sight will tell you about mason and leaf cutting bees, which don't get enough credit, AND they don't sting.
 It's easy to 'invite' them in, and your garden will love them.